carini599/project_disaster_response/README.md

 The code is written using Pythons version 3.11.0.
 All libraries are available within the Anaconda distribution of Python.
 ### Database (ETL)
 To create the database, the python code process_data.py has to be executed from the folder "data".
+Please specify the csv files and the database (e.g. python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db).
 The database created by this code however is also already included in the repository and will just be replaced, when the code is run again.

 ### Machine Learing Model (NLP-Pipeline)
 The machine learning model can be trained using the code train_classifier.py from the "models" folder.
+Start the code by specifying the database and the file for the model (e.g. python train_classifier.py ../data/DisasterResponse.db classifier.pkl).
 The result is exported into a pickle file (classifier.pkl), which is already prepared in the repository and will just be replaced by executing the code again.

 ### Web App
 The web app can be started by executing the code run.py from the folder "app".
 I therefore used a venv.
 The code then starts the flask server and provides an IP-address where the web app can be used.